Saturday 18th May 2019 - Steyning, West Sussex

 Top tip: Get to the event early so that you can park, register and have time to walk the course with you child/children.
 Bring some rugs and some snacks too so you can enjoy the atmosphere.

-There will be race briefings for the various categories throughout the event starting at 10.30am for the Novice competitors.
+There will be race briefings for the various categories throughout the event starting at 10.30am for the Youth competitors.
 Please listen to the tannoy announcements for further briefings.

 There will be a Technical Official from Triathlon England on hand to referee and assist with the race.
 Their decision is final.